 Enjoy lunch on board as you cruise to Novi Sad, Serbia.
 Enjoy a walking tour of Novi Sad in the afternoon, beginning at the Danube Park and then stroll through the old town center.
 You will also tour the 18th-century Austrian-Hungarian Petrovaradin Fortress.

 Wake up in Belgrade, the capital of Serbia and explore its myriad of streets, plazas and squares.
 Belgrade has over 5,500 streets, 16 plazas and 32 squares.
 On your panoramic tour, you will see the Kalemegdan Fortress and the Serbian Orthodox Temple of St. Sava.
 As an alternative, choose to take the Tito’s Memorial tour which includes a visit to the House of Flowers, where the tomb of Josip Tito is located.
 You will also see some of the many gifts Tito received during his presidency.
 You will have free time in the city center after your tour to stroll along Prince Michael Street, the main pedestrian and shopping center of the city.
-A guided bicycle tour is available in the afternoon (capacity controlled).

 Today, enjoy a full day of cruising through one of Europe’s most awe-inspiring natural wonders, the Iron Gates.
 Here the Danube narrows, as it winds through a range of magnificent gorges between the southern Carpathian Mountains and the northwestern foothills of the Balkan Mountains.
 Forming the natural border between Serbia and Romania, today’s passage will be an unforgettable highlight of your Black Sea adventure.
 Late this evening, the ship sails to Vidin.